dario-mr/simple-weather-sdplugin/README.md

 # Simple Weather plugin for Stream Deck

-This plugins displays weather conditions as a button in your `Stream Deck`, using the `OpenWeather` API.
+This plugins displays weather conditions as a button in your Stream Deck, using the `OpenWeather` API.

 Compatible with `windows` and `macOS`.

 ## Installation

 - install the plugin file from the `relase` folder
-- in your `Stream Deck` app, drag the `Simple Weather` button into an available slot
+- in your Stream Deck app, drag the `Simple Weather` button into an available slot
 - fill in the button settings
 - click the button to activate it